Bad breath permeates the movies

 The television show Bones provides an unusual method of informing someone that they need to brush more thoroughly.
 Agent Booth sets out a romantic dinner.
 Booth's girlfriend, Hannah, believes he's going to propose until she sees toothbrushes on the table.
 "You went through all this to tell me I have bad breath?" she asks.
 "No," he responds, "I just think you need a new toothbrush.
 Well, actually, we both do."

-When brushing just doesn't eliminate the smell of halitosis, using a specialty breath freshening rinse or oral care probiotic can help moisten the mouth and eliminate odor-causing microbes.
+When brushing just doesn't alleviate the smell of halitosis, using a specialty breath freshening rinse or oral care probiotic can help moisten the mouth and target odor-causing microbes.